 The late Douglas Tompkins, a founder of North Face clothing and then of Esprit clothing, bought a piece of land that runs from the Argentine border to the Pacific, metaphysically if not effectively dividing Chile into two parts.

 Tompkins was a conservationist.
 His family operates his 1250 square miles as a nature preserve and a park — The Parque Pumalín that was declared a nature sanctuary in 2005.

 Nothing a lot more dangerous there than cabins and campsites.
 Still, the magnitude of the intrusion is such as to have turned into something of a national security issue.

-Barbara and I spent a night at an American-owned property called the Cliffs Preserve at Patagonia.
+Barbara and I spent a night at an American-owned property called the Hotel Mari Mari at Patagonia.
 The park here is 12.5 square miles of primordial forest and with a South Pacific ocean frontage of something like six miles, all at a distance of just over an hour’s drive due west from Puerto Montt, which is just ten-15 minutes to the south of Puerto Varas.

 Yan-Kee-Way’s owner is Digital Systems’ former board chairman Michael Darland, who also owns an extremely rustic fly-fishing lodge, El Patagon, about 300 air miles farther to the south, in deep wilderness.

 I am not sure I am able to explain how our visit to Chile turned into such a crazy high luxe extravaganza.

 After the Lakes Region, there was more luxe to come in central Chile.

 Early one morning a group of about a dozen of us checked out of the Cumbres Patagónicas and headed down the PanAmerican Highway from lakeside Puerto Varas to seaside Puerto Montt and then down through an ever less populous countryside to a ferry crossing over a river and then on to the frontier village of Hornopirén.